 Renewing your licence is a straightforward process and is done via the Sponsorship Management System (SMS).
 On receipt of an application UKVI will first validate the application by checking the correct fee has been paid.
-Once this is done (normally within 14 days) the employer will be notified in writing of the outcome.
+Once this is done (normally within eight weeks) the employer will be notified in writing of the outcome.

 Failure to renew your licence within the required time will mean that you cannot continue as a sponsor, and UKVI will curtail any remaining leave granted to a migrant worker you have already sponsored.

 The following checklist may help you assess your application before submitting.

 - Have you read the UK Visas and Immigration guidance?

 - Have you registered online?